Notes on using fuelphp file upload

 php /path/to/oil r fromdb:model uploads

-Uncommenting the packages section will make it load automatically.
+Uncommenting the `packages` section will allow them to be loaded automatically.

 fuelphp implementation (controller)